Blazemeter/taurus/site/dat/docs/Apiritif.md

 ```

 ### Certificates
-You can define a personal certificate via the following lines:
+You can define a client-side certificate to your configuration  via the following lines:
 ```yaml
 - certificate: path/to/certficate
   passpharse: "passphrase" # if present